-David Berman has 30 years of experience in design and communications and has worked extensively in the adaptation of printed materials for electronic distribution, including accessible Web and PDF design and software interface development.
+David Berman has over 30 years of experience in design and communications and has worked extensively in e-accessibility and inclusive interface design.

-As an author (Do Good Design [Peachpit/Pearson, 2009]), expert speaker, designer, communications strategist, and consultant, his professional work has brought him to over 50 countries.
+As an author (Do Good Design [Peachpit/Pearson, 2009, 2013]), expert speaker, designer, communications strategist, his professional work has brought him to over 50 countries.

-In 2012, David was appointed as chair of the Carleton Access Network, a new committee on accessible information technology by Carleton University’s READ Research, Education, Accessibility and Design Initiative.
+In 2012, David was appointed chair of the Carleton Access Network at Carleton University.

 In 2009, David was appointed a high-level advisor to the United Nations on how accessible Web design thinking can help fulfill the Millennium Development Goals.

-Since 1984, David has worked to establish a code of ethics which embraces social responsibility for certified graphic designers throughout Canada.
+Since 1984, David has worked to establish a code of ethics that embraces social responsibility for certified graphic designers throughout Canada.
 The Society of Graphic Designers of Canada ratified his draft nationally in May 2000.
 He served as the first elected president of the Association of Registered Graphic Designers of Ontario, North America’s first accredited graphic design organization, from 1997 to 1999.
 He drafted the association’s constitution and Rules of Professional Conduct and authored Ontario’s accreditation examination section on ethics and professional responsibility.
 He has served as the national Ethics Chair for graphic design in Canada since 2002.
 David also served on Axel Lebois’s committee to develop the ICT4IAL Accessibility Guidelines.

-In November 2005, David was elected to the board of Icograda, the world body for graphic design and visual communications, and was re-elected to a second term in 2007, and a third term in 2009.
+In November 2005, David was elected to the board of Icograda (now ico-D) the world body for graphic design and visual communications and was re-elected to a second term in 2007, and a third term in 2009.
 Since 2011 he serves as Sustainability Chair.
-(Read how David joins a proud history of Canadians taking a leadership role in the world design community.)
+(How David joins a proud history of Canadians taking a leadership role in the world design community.)

 He has served the ISO standards committee on signage and is currently a member of the committee for Accessible PDF (PDF/UA).